Hellmann-Lab/scRNA-seq_Contamination/README.md

 ## Analysis

 Beyond the standardized pipeline, we perform further analysis to compare empty droplet, contamination and endogenous profiles (**Deconvolution**) and summarize evaluation metrics of the method benchmark (**Benchmark**).
+This folder also contains some files that are necessary to reproduce the analysis and figures:
+- **cell_metadata.RDS**: cell-wise metadata information including *replicate*, *celltype*, *Strain*, background noise level (*contPerCell_binom*) and some cell QC metrics.
+- **benchmark_metrics.RDS**: For each combination of method (CellBender, SoupX, DecontX, raw), parameter setting and replicate this table contains a collection of metrics to evaluate the performance in estimating background noise levels and improving downstream analysis after correction.
+- Proximal tubule cells markers: 1) Downloaded from [PanglaoDB](https://panglaodb.se/markers.html?cell_type=%27Proximal%20tubule%20cells%27) that were detected (**panglao_markers_Mm.RDS**) and the top10 markers with the highest average expression in PT cells (**top10_PT_markers.RDS**).
+2) Genes that were detected as DE between PT and other cells after correction with CellBender/SoupX/DecontX (**DE_seurat_sigUP.RDS**)
+- Stats related to informative variants and their coverage per cell (**per_cell_stats_CAST_variants.RDS, position_stats_summary.RDS**)

 ## Figure scripts